 Defending Southern California Edison and Edison International in litigation arising out of the 2017 Thomas Fire and 2018 Montecito mudslides.
 The fire, alleged to be the largest in California history, destroyed over 1,000 structures, damaged over 250 structures, and burned over 280,000 acres.
 Our roles include defense of all civil litigation and consultation and engagement with regulatory and investigatory agencies.

-Representing the Navajo Nation in CERCLA and tort action against the United States Environmental Protection Agency and other responsible parties with regard to exposure of the Navajo Nation’s people, water, and lands to contaminants from the August 2015 Gold King Mine spill.
+Secured eight-figure settlements to date for Navajo Nation in CERCLA and tort action against the United States Environmental Protection Agency and other responsible parties with regard to exposure of the Navajo Nation’s people, water, and lands to contaminants from the August 2015 Gold King Mine spill.
 (See “Navajo Nation Sues EPA Over Gold King Mine Spill,” Law360; “Navajo Nation Sues EPA over Toxic Mine Spill,” CNN.com).

 Obtained dismissal of all felony federal charges, including conspiracy, false statements, and Clean Water Act charges, after four years of investigation and litigation against a subsidiary of Waste Management, America’s largest environmental services provider, and two of its managers.

 Prevailed after trial in a constitutional challenge to the nation’s most restrictive commercial land use ordinance.
 Known as Measure R, the ordinance would have required voter approval of all commercial development projects larger than 20,000 square feet in Malibu and imposed limits on the proportion of chain stores in any new development.
-(See “2 Names Familiar in Malibu Battle Over Anti-Development Measure,” The New York Times; “Judge overrules Malibu voters, clearing the way for Whole Foods Shopping Center,” Los Angeles Times).
+(See “2 Names Familiar in Malibu Battle Over Anti-Development Measure,” The New York Times; “Judge overrules Malibu voters, clearing the way for Whole Foods Shopping Center,” Los Angeles Times.

 Defeated California Environmental Quality Act (CEQA) challenges to a proposed residential development by Las Vegas developer Marnell Corrao Associates and recovered 100 percent of attorneys’ fees.